AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-12304-magento-patch-503-error-on-store-front-and-cookie-error.md

 * **The patch is created for Adobe Commerce version:** Adobe Commerce on-premises 2.2.5.
 * **Compatible with Adobe Commerce versions:** Adobe Commerce (all deployment methods) 2.x.x.

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+ >Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue